isomerpages/sndgo-corp/_about-smart-nation/Our Key Pillars/Digital Government.md

 * **Other Statistics:**
   * 20,000 officers have been trained in data analytics and data science, meeting the initial target set  and a new KPI is being reviewed.

-  * All 20 ministries have submitted plans to use artificial intelligence, meeting the target of broadening digitalisation within the Government
+  * All 20 ministries have submitted plans to use artificial intelligence, meeting the target of broadening digitalisation within the Government.

 #### Other Goals for 2023